 Here are the top 5 picks (keep scrolling for picks 6-10).

-- 🍇Taste Your Wine's Rich Natural Flavors: After being kept in an airtight bottle, your wine needs to breathe.
-Pouring into our wine carafe releases its natural aromas and flavors for better taste
+- DECANTER FOR RED WINE: After being kept in an airtight bottle, your red wine needs to breathe.
+Pouring into our wine decanter releases its natural aromas and flavors for better taste.
+Perfect for wine...

 The Le Chateau Wine Decanter is a hand-blown wine decanter that is scalloped and swirled.
 You will be able to pour a standard 750ml bottle of wine and enhance both the flavor and the aroma of your wine by pouring it into this decanter.